Cookies help us deliver our services. By using our services, you agree to our use of cookies. Learn more

 • Swim into isolated coves, bays and beaches before retiring to our base in the remote town of Chora Sfakion - at the heart of mountainous Sfakiá!

-• Combine your swims with restorative yoga sessions, enhanced by the region’s natural tranquillity.
+• Combine your stunning swims with restorative yoga sessions, enhanced by the region’s natural tranquillity.

-Our base for the week is the small remote coastal town of Chora Sfakion, at the heart of the remote and mountainous region of Sfakiá!
-Our accommodation is the perfect place from which to enjoy the region’s tranquillity.
+Our base for the week is the remote coastal town of Chora Sfakion - right at the heart of the remote and mountainous region of Sfakiá!
+While our relaxed accommodation is the perfect base from which to enjoy this region’s tranquillity.

-With a range of exciting coastal swims, beautiful natural scenery and a long and rich history which dates back to the Minoan civilisation (occupiers of the island as far back as 3,650 BC), this trip is a wonderful opportunity to discover this truly fascinating part of the world.
+With a range of coastal swims, stunning natural scenery and a rich history which dates to the Minoan civilisation that once occupied the island (traced to 3,650 BC) , this trip is a wonderful opportunity to discover a truly fascinating part of the world.

 Who is this trip for?

 This trip is designed for swimmers who enjoy yoga, or who want to explore the benefits of yoga and how it naturally complements and enhances our swimming.
 We swim twice per day along the idyllic coast.
 Swims are shorter than an average SwimTrek Trip.
-So, if you prefer to cover more kilometres per day then you may like to take a look at our: Crete Discovery Trip
+So, if you prefer to cover more kilometres per day then you may like to explore the alternative option of our: Crete Discovery Trip

 We have given this trip a ‘Leisurely’ grading designed for people who want to swim at a more relaxed pace and enjoy the scenery.